The actual weight a patient will lose after the procedure depends on several factors including:

 - Heartburn (Gastroesophageal Reflux Disease or GERD)

 - Gastric bypass surgery is described as the ultimate operation for this condition since it results in a dramatic reduction in the size of the stomach and therefore in the amount of acid secreted--the main culprit that causes heartburn.
 Relief of all symptoms of reflux usually occurs within a few days to weeks after surgery for nearly all patients.
 There is some emerging evidence that surgery may also reduce long-term complications of reflux disease, including esophageal cancer and stricture formation.

 - Low back pain, degenerative disk and joint disease

 - Patients usually experience considerable relief of pain and disability from degenerative arthritis and disk disease and from pain in the weight-bearing joints (hips and knees.)
 This tends to occur early, with the first 25 to 30 pounds lost, usually within a month after surgery.
-However, existing complications of degenerative joint disease including nerve irritation or structural damage may not be reversed by weight-loss, and some pain may persist.

 - High cholesterol

 - More than 80 percent of patients will develop normal cholesterol levels within two to three months after the operation.